Skip to main content

 4. Accessing secrets in custom servers

-To use API keys or other secrets, store them in Baseten and access them from /secrets in the container.
+To use API keys or other secrets, first store them in Baseten.
+Baseten can then inject secrets into your container.
+They will be available at /secrets/{secret_name}.

 Example: Accessing a Hugging Face token